Bespoke

 When is the next solar eclipse?

 We’ll design your luxury eclipse trip around these dates and the locations where it’s best to observe them.
-In total, that’s just six events spread over the next handful of years.
+In total, that’s just five events spread over the next handful of years.
 They’re rare, so you’ll need to think and plan ahead.
 But that’s where we come in.

 Total eclipse